ianyu93/aasystem-app/how.md

 ### **Efficient Frontier Interactive Graph**

 If neither the Min.
 Vol nor the Max Sharpe weighting satifies your need, you can examine other weightings along the Efficient Frontier through the interactive chart.
 Select *Forecasted Optimal Efficient Frontier* for what the AASystem prediced and *True Optimal Efficient Frontier* to compare.

+### **Acknowledgement**
+The codes to calculate and plot the Efficient Frontier was modified from [here](https://github.com/PyDataBlog/Python-for-Data-Science).